Typhoon Haikui (2012)

 Typhoon Haikui was the third tropical cyclone in the span of a week to impact Mainland China during late July and early August 2012.
-The name Haikui, which replaces Longwang, means sea anemone in Chinese.

 Meteorological history

 At 06:00 UTC on August 1, the Joint Typhoon Warning Center (JTWC) began to monitor an area of convection, associated with a gale-force non-tropical low embedded within the eastern end of a monsoon trough, located approximately 550 nmi to the north of Guam.
 At the time, the low had a poorly defined low-level circulation center, with a large area of deep convection surrounding it, and was under an environment of good equatorial outflow and moderate wind shear.
 Six hours later, the Japan Meteorological Agency (JMA) upgraded the low to a tropical depression.
 As the system was developing its center rapidly under increased wind shear, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) late on the same day.
 Although it lacked deep convection near its center, the JTWC started issuing advisories on the depression at 21:00 UTC the next day, designating it as 12W.
 The JMA subsequently upgraded it to a tropical storm three hours later, naming it as Haikui.
+(Note: The name Haikui (Mandarin: 海葵, [xaɪ˨˩˦ kʰweɪ˧˥]) was contributed by China and means sea anemone in Mandarin.)